Privacy Policy

 Direct-to-Consumer Mail

 LA Kelley Communications receives a fee from the DTC mail sponsor for its direct mailing.
 For further protection of patients’ privacy, companies that contract for a direct mailing may not use their company envelopes, and may not use their own fulfillment company.
-All direct mailings are sent in LA Kelley Communications envelopes through our own contracted fulfillment house.
+All direct mailings are sent in LA Kelley Communications envelopes through its own contracted fulfillment house.
 Occasionally, direct emails are sent to patients and families.
 These are blinded so that recipients cannot see each other’s email addresses.

 Electronic Update